|

 Thanks for your post manula,

-personally I would also like to see unlimited SIP registrations at least in the "Extreme" tariff.
-This would enable me to test new VSPs without having to think about disabling some of the VSP I currently actively use.
 What about a traffic plan instead of fixed numbers of registrations?
-I bet that some users with 15+ SIP registrations (like me) can cause much less traffic than heavy users with 2 SIP registrations (like my mum ). gambrinus |
+I bet that some users with 15+ SIP registrations (like me) can cause much less traffic than heavy users with 2 SIP registrations (like my mum ).

-07-05-2007, 10:14 PM | #50 |
+Unread 07-05-2007, 10:14 PM #50

 Senior Member